Women in Supply Chain Initiative

 Closing the Talent Gap in Supply Chain

 Engineering and Supply Chain Management have traditionally been male-dominated fields.
 This is slowly changing.
-According to the “2018 Women in Supply Chain Survey” by Gartner, the average percentage of women in Supply Chain roles has increased from 35% to 37% over a three-year period from 2016-2018.**
+According to the “2018 Women in Supply Chain Survey” by Gartner, the average percentage of women in Supply Chain roles has increased from 35% to 41% over a five-year period from 2016-2021.**

 The MIT CTL Women in Supply Chain Initiative (WISCI) seeks to better understand gender balance in supply chain management.
 We aim to create knowledge and tools for people interested in creating more gender balance in their organizations.